amartinsmg/NormalDistribution/README.md

 # NormalDistribution

 It is a personal project for a Web Normal Distribution Calculator.
 It takes the user input using jQuery.
-Being X a random, normally distributed variable, the program calculates the probability that X will take a value less than or equal to x.
+Being $X$ a random, normally distributed variable, the program calculates the probability that $X$ will take a value less than or equal to $x$.

 To calculate the probability, the program uses an approximation to the normal cumulative distribution function (CDF), whose formula is this: